Trump is starting a global trade war

 America's biggest allies and trade partners are promising to fight back against US tariffs that threaten to spark a global trade war.

-The European Union and Mexico said Thursday that they will respond to new US tariffs on steel and aluminum with punitive measures targeting American products worth billions of dollars.
+The European Union, Canada and Mexico said Thursday that they will respond to new US tariffs on steel and aluminum with punitive measures targeting American products worth billions of dollars.

 Jean-Claude Juncker, president of the European Commission, said the bloc would move ahead with tariffs that are expected to affect roughly $7.5 billion worth of US exports.
 It will also lodge a case with the World Trade Organization (WTO).